 The BRI plays a critical role in graduate neuroscience education at UCLA.
-The BRI provides the administrative and intellectual background for Neuroscience education and gives students a chance to customize their education without limitations imposed by departmental boundaries.
+It provides the administrative and intellectual infrastructure for neuroscience education and gives students the chance to customize their education without limitations imposed by traditional departmental boundaries.

 The Neuroscience Interdepartmental Graduate Program offers a flexible education based on a strong core curriculum and highly individualized training options.

-The program trains doctoral students in all levels of analysis, from molecular and cellular to circuits and behavior.
+This program trains doctoral students in all levels of analysis, from molecular and cellular to circuits and behavior.
 Through class-work, seminars and peer interactions our students become fluent in “the language of neuroscience” and can communicate with others inside and outside of their area of specialization.